 We want you to remain in control of your personal data.
 If, at any time, you want to update or amend your personal data or marketing preferences please contact us via email@example.com

-In the event that you wish to make a complaint about how your personal data is being processed by us (or third parties as described in 5.0 above), you have the right to lodge a complaint directly with our data protection representative detailed in 1.4 above.
+In the event that you wish to make a complaint about how your personal data is being processed by us, you have the right to lodge a complaint directly with our data protection representative detailed in the Who are 'we'? section.

 In the event you wish to make a compliant on how your initial complaint has been handled, you have the right to lodge a complaint directly with the supervisory authority.
 The contact details are:

 Wycliffe House Water Lane Wilmslow Cheshire SK9 5AFwww.ico.org.uk